oracle/docker-images/OracleOpenJDK/README.md

-Oracle Java OpenJDK on Containers
+Oracle Java OpenJDK in Containers
 =====
 This repository contains sample container configurations to facilitate installation and environment setup for DevOps users.
 This project includes Dockerfiles for Oracle OpenJDK based on Oracle Linux.